 For BactoBox, it is required to dilute the sample to a concentration below 5,000,000 total particles/mL.
 In the case of a typical overnight culture with approximately 10⁹ CFU/mL, this can be achieved by performing a 1:10,000 dilution, which involves two sequential 1:100 dilutions.

 Which sample matrices are compatible with BactoBox?

-BactoBox is compatible with a wide variety of sample matrices, including fermentation broths, glycerol freeze-stocks, overnight cultures, agar plate harvests, stool/intestinal samples, saliva, sourdough, water/wastewater/sludge samples, Actinomycetes/Bacillus spore suspensions, freeze-dried/lyophilized probiotic cultures, skin swabs, swab samples for CIP-validation, contaminated enzyme products, contaminated eukaryotic cell cultures, and live biotherapeutic products (LBPs).
+BactoBox is compatible with a wide range of sample matrices, including: fermentation broths, glycerol freeze-stocks, overnight cultures, agar plate harvests, stool/intestinal samples, saliva, sourdough, wastewater and sludge samples, Actinomycetes/Bacillus spore suspensions, freeze-dried/lyophilized probiotic cultures, contaminated enzyme products, contaminated eukaryotic cell cultures, and live biotherapeutic products (LBPs).

-The device exhibits broad applicability as long as a near-single-cell suspension is prepared.
-Single-cell suspensions can typically be created using vigorous vortexing or bead-beating.
-In some cases, it may be necessary to remove substances that could cause clogging in dirty samples, which can be achieved using syringe/cell-strainer filtration through a 10 µm filter.
+The device exhibits broad applicability, provided a near-single-cell suspension is prepared.
+Such suspensions can typically be achieved using vigorous vortexing or bead-beating.
+In some cases, especially with dirty samples, it may be necessary to remove substances that could cause clogging.
+This can be achieved using syringe/cell-strainer filtration through a 10 µm filter.

-BactoBox is most efficient with samples containing a relatively high concentration of bacteria, typically >100,000 CFU/mL (Colony-Forming Units per milliliter).
+BactoBox is most efficient with samples containing a high concentration of bacteria, typically more than 100,000 CFU/mL (Colony-Forming Units per milliliter).
 However, if the concentration is lower than this, effective sample preparation workarounds, such as concentration steps or enrichment cultures, are available.